-This all depends on how much time you put in and your previous knowledge, having had one full time student complete the work in 2 months while others take years, there is no limit.
-This is completely self paced.
+This all depends on how much time you put in and your prior knowledge.
+We had one full-time student complete the work in 2 months, while others take years.
+There is no limit.
+This is completely self-paced.

-Yes, you have access to Sylla, Nyssa and many others.
-The APT students also mentor the forum and we are always here for you.
+Yes.
+You will have access to Sylla, Nyssa, and many others.
+The APC graduates also mentor the forum.
+We are always here for you.

 Even though the course is self-paced, do the instructors have regular contact with their students to "keep them moving forward" towards completion?